ThePhD/future_cxx/technical specification/C - defer/defer.typ

 This Technical Specification specifies a series of extensions of the programming language C, specified by the international standard ISO/IEC 9899:2024#index[ISO/IEC 9899:2024].

 Each clause in this Technical Specification deals with a specific topic.
-The first sub-clauses of clauses 4 through 7 contain a technical description of the features of the topic and what is necessary for an implementation to achieve conformance through modifications or additions to ISO/IEC 9899:2024#index[ISO/IEC 9899:2024].
+The first sub-clauses of clauses 4 through 7 contain a technical description of the features of the topic and what is necessary for an implementation to achieve conformance through extensions or additions to ISO/IEC 9899:2024#index[ISO/IEC 9899:2024].